Aligning a whole team on the ultimate direction of your business takes time and repetition.

 Phase 3 – Believing

 For people to believe you, you have to believe first.
 Believers are tenacious, and you need to lead by example here.
 People believe things are real when things are real.
 For something to be real, it needs to show up more than once and in a variety of ways.
-The team needs to see that your strategy works.
+The teams needs to see that your strategy works.
 They need to feel stability too.

 Something a bit more philosophical yet unfortunately apropos: how many times does it take for some to believe that injustice is real?
 Too many.